davmac314/bmcxxabi/README.md

 ## Current status

- * Only tested on / designed for x86-64 (in principle, should be somewhat portable)
+ * Only tested on / designed for x86-64 (in principle, various parts should be somewhat portable)
- * Currently only supports catching exceptions by using, in the catch-specification, any of:
-   * the exact thrown type (or reference to it) eg `catch(B &b)` will catch `throw B{};`.
-   * a base-class type [reference] which the thrown type inherits (directly or indirectly) only by single inheritance (not yet via multiple inheritance)
-   * a pointer which is compatible with a thrown pointer by the usual rules, including when the thrown pointer is to a derived type and the catch-clause pointer is to a base type and the inheritance chain is via single inheritance only - but not when the inheritance chain is via multiple inheritance
+ * throwing/catching some obscure types might cause link errors (incomplete RTTI)
  * Does not support threads, assumes single-threaded application
  * Does not include support for "foreign" (i.e. non-C++) exceptions
  * Uses various GCC built-ins, should work fine with Clang